-- remove all cushion covers and any other fabric that can be removed and place them in plastic garbage bags and seal immediately so the bed bugs cannot crawl out.
+- remove all cushion covers and any other fabric that can be removed and place them in plastic garbage bags and seal them immediately so the bed bugs cannot crawl out.

 Take the plastic bags to the washer and empty the bag inside it and wash the covers at the hottest temperature allowed according to the label instructions.

 - Next, move the items to the dryer and dry at a minimum of 125ºF for no less than 30 minutes to ensure any bed bugs and eggs are dead.